Space Systems

 Plasmadynamics and Electric Propulsion Laboratory

-The Plasmadynamics and Electric Propulsion Laboratory (PEPL) is co-directed by Professor Alec Gallimore and Professor Benjamin Jorns.
+The Plasmadynamics and Electric Propulsion Laboratory (PEPL) is directed by Professor Benjamin Jorns.
 PEPL’s experimental and theoretical research program is guided by three goals:

 Experimental and theoretical research is carried out on the development and application of electric propulsion systems, including electrothermal propulsion systems, electromagnetic propulsion systems and electrostatic propulsion systems.
 The centerpiece of the laboratory is a large vacuum chamber that is 9 m in length and 6 m in diameter and is the largest vacuum facility of its kind at any university in the nation.
 A full range of measurement, instrumentation and data acquisition equipment supports the facility.